adamdrucker/bottle_project/README.md

   * There are built-in messages for testing which will display ciphertext, then decrypt and display plaintext
 * 'test3.py' serves to test as a file that imports these functions from 'crypt.py' as a module and encrpyts a pre-defined string

+## Testing the main project

+* 'main.py' is the primary file - it imports cryptographic modules and functions, and lays out the Bottle structure through the use of decorators
+  * The program begins when accessing '_localhost:8080/message_' as prescribed above
+* An encryption algorithm can be chosen from the drop down menu
+* This will generate a local URL which, when pasted back into a new tab, will perform decryption of the encrypted message
+  * Currently, the encrypted message is not displayed anywhere, it's stored in a variable resulting from the encryption process
+* Other functionality includes the ability to copy the generated URL via a button, and another button that will allow the user to encrypt another message (by bringing them back to the starting page)